Ethnic groups in Pakistan

 Pakistan is an ethnically and linguistically diverse country.
-The major Pakistani ethnolinguistic groups include Punjabis, Pashtuns, Sindhis, Saraikis, Muhajirs, Balochs, Hindkowans/Hazarewals, Brahuis, and Kohistanis (Note: Ethnolinguistic groups with a population of more than a million each.) as well as Shina, Baltis, Kashmiris, Paharis, Chitralis, Torwalis, Hazaras, Burusho, Wakhis, Kalash, Siddis, Uzbeks, Nuristanis, Pamiris and various other smaller minorities.
+The major Pakistani ethnolinguistic groups include Punjabis, Pashtuns, Sindhis, Saraikis, Muhajirs, Hindkowans, Baloch, Brahuis. as well as Shinas, Baltis, Kashmiris, Paharis, Kho, Indus Kohistanis, Torwalis, Gawris, Hazaras, Burusho, Wakhis, Kalash, Siddis, Meos, Nuristanis, Pamiris and various other smaller minorities.

 Refugees

 Pakistan's census does not include the 1.4 million citizens of Afghanistan who are temporarily residing in Pakistan.
 The majority of them were born in Pakistan within the last four decades and mostly belong to the Pashtun ethnic group.
 They also include Tajiks, Uzbeks and others.

 Major ethnic groups

+Following ethnic groups have a population of at least 1 million as per the 2023 national census.

 Punjabis

 Punjabis are an Indo-Aryan ethnolinguistic group native to the Punjab region between India and Pakistan.
 They are the largest ethnic group of Pakistan.
 Punjabi Muslims are the third-largest Islam-adhering Muslim ethnicity in the world, globally, after Arabs and Bengalis.

 Traditionally, Punjabi identity is primarily linguistic, geographical and cultural.
 Its identity is independent of historical origin or religion and refers to those who reside in the Punjab region or associate with its population and those who consider the Punjabi language and its dialects as their mother tongue.
 Integration and assimilation are important parts of Punjabi culture, since Punjabi identity is not based solely on tribal connections.